NikunjDhaka/NikunjDhaka/README.md

 ### Greetings of the day!!
 I am glad you're reading this.:sparkles:

-- :bowtie: I am a coding enthusiast and I am getting my hands dirty in various tech fields like Python, JAVA, Machine learning Data science and C++.
+- :bowtie: I am a coding enthusiast and I am getting my hands dirty in various tech fields like Python, JAVA, Machine learning Data science.
-- :dart: I am learning Data science and AI currently and improving my C++ skills.
+- :dart: I am learning Data science and ML currently and improving my skills.
 - :+1: These days I am making sure to contribute to open source as much as I can because we owe a lot to it.

 I would like to learn and teach others as much as I can.
 If you feel that I can help you in any way possible you can mail me at <a href="mailto:dhakanikunj3@gmail.com">dhakanikunj3@gmail.com</a> <BR>